telerik/kendo-ui-core/docs/web/scheduler/overview.md

             }
         }

+> **Important**
-> All `kendo.data.SchedulerEvent` fields must be listed when using `schema.model.fields`.
-The fields which represents the `id` of the event must also be set via `schema.model.id`.
+> When using `schema.model.fields`, make sure you list all `kendo.data.SchedulerEvent` fields.
+The fields which represent the `id` of the event must also be set via `schema.model.id`.

+### Best Practices

+When binding to a remote service, it is advisable, while not mandatory, to do the following:

+1. Set the [`timezone`](/api/web/scheduler#configuration-timezone) option of the Scheduler.
+It is used to tell the widget in what timezone its events are created and stored on the server.
+If the timezone is not set, the Scheduler will use the current timezone.
+This means that users with different timezone settings will see different start and end times.
+Setting the timezone of the Scheduler will make the widget display the same start and end times regardless of the current user timezone.
+For more information on timezones and how Kendo UI Scheduler works with them, see the [article about timezones](/web/scheduler/timezones).

+2. Send the Scheduler event date fields (start and end) to the remote service in [UTC format](http://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+The `parameterMap` option from the previous example does the same:

+        parameterMap: function(options, operation) {
+            if (operation !== "read" && options.models) {
+                return {models: kendo.stringify(options.models)};
+            }
+        }
+3. Store the Scheduler event date fields (start and end) in UTC format as well.
+This allows for the easier migration of your data between servers in different timezones.

+## Configuration

-## Views
+### Views

-Kendo UI Scheduler can display its events in different "views".
-The following views are supported:
+Kendo UI Scheduler supports different views to display its events.
+These are:

-- day - displays the events in single day.
+- `day` - displays the events in single day.
-- week - displays the events in a whole week.
+- `week` - displays the events in a whole week.
-- workWeek - displays the events in a work week.
+- `workWeek` - displays the events in a work week.
-- month - display the events in single month.
+- `month` - displays the events in a single month.
-- agenda - display the events from the current date till next week (7 days).
+- `agenda` - displays the events from the current date until the next week (7 days).

-The "day" and "week" views are enabled by default.
-To enable other views or configure them use the [views](/api/web/scheduler#configuration-views) option:
+The `day` and `week` views are enabled by default.
+To enable other views or configure them, use the [`views`](/api/web/scheduler#configuration-views) option.

-### Example - enable all scheduler views
+The example below demonstrates how to enable all Scheduler views.

+###### Example

     <div id="scheduler"></div>
     <script>